 For Students enrolled in a distance education (i.e., online or remote learning) course/program:

-For any student who is residing outside of the State of NY and was unable to resolve a non-academic grievance related to an online or remote learning course to their satisfaction, they may file a complaint directly with the National Council for State Authorization Reciprocity Agreements (NC-SARA).
+For any student who is residing outside of the State of NY and was unable to resolve a non-academic grievance related to an online or remote learning course to their satisfaction, they may file a complaint with the New York State Education Department (NYSED).
+The Office of College and University Evaluation (OCUE) serves as the State Portal Entity for distance education offered to out-of-state students under the State Authorization Reciprocity Agreements (SARA).
 Complaints must be filed within two years of the incident about which the complaint is made.
-An overview of the NC-SARA complaint procedures are viewable here.
-Students may access the State portal Entity’s (NYSED’s) complaint information page here.
+An overview of the SARA complaint procedures are viewable here.
+Students may access the State Portal Entity’s (NYSED’s) complaint information page here.

 Supervisor of Higher Education Programs